alexaymehra/msp430-embedded-car/README.md

 * Motors
 * IR emitter and detector board
 * ESP32 IOT module

+## Software
+This project was built with Code Composer Studio 12.8.1

 ## License
 This project is released under the **MIT License.** See the [LICENSE](LICENSE) file for full text.